mpalitto/LAN-speed-TEST/README.md

 In the browser you will start see the graph with the test results.
 To stop the test press the button on the web-page "close" or press "x" on the browser tab This will close the browser tab and terminate the client program

+NOTEs:
+1. The test is set for UDP traffic for max duration of 2000 sec.
+If you whish to change it, just change the option of the iperf3 tool client side.